LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 }
 ```

-Considering that we are going to have more forms in the future it is a good idea to have a component where we can pass errors object and a field name to display particular error message under specific field.
+Considering that we are going to have more forms in the future it is a good idea to have a component where we can pass errors object and a field name to display particular error messages under the specific field.

-Now let's extend our register store `src/stores/register.js` by adding a new reactive object called `errors`, this is where we are going to store errors object returned from backend.
+Now let's extend our register store `src/stores/register.js` by adding a new reactive object called `errors`, this is where we are going to store the errors object returned from the backend.

 ```js
 const errors = reactive({});
 ```

-Then extend `handleSubmit` method by adding `catch` clause, and if it is validation error assign response with errors to our defined reactive `errors` object.
+Then extend the `handleSubmit` method by adding a `catch` clause, and if it is a validation error assign a response with errors to our defined reactive `errors` object.

 ```js
 async function handleSubmit() {